cceh/m-salt-api/doc/src/index.rst

                                 or contained in `text`.
    :resjsonobj boolean embeddable: Optional.
 True if the resource is
                                    embeddable.
    :resjsonobj boolean canonical: Optional.
-True if this url is the citeable
+True if this URL is the citeable
                                   canonical URL for the article.
    :resjsonobj string t13n: The :ref:`transliteration <t13n>` applied to that
                             article.
 Default "iso".
-   :resjsonobj url    url: Optional.
-An array of urls to a series of resources
+   :resjsonobj url urls: Optional.
+An array of URLs to a series of resources
                          containing the article.
    :resjsonobj string text: Optional.
 Alternatively the article can be included
                             literally. :ref:`Some HTML <embed>` allowed.
    :resjsonobj string root: Optional.
 A CSS selector pointing to the element in